bfoerster/nodejs-hapi-hal/README.md

-This is just a playground for node.js and hapi
+This is just a playground for Hapi and Hal using [Halacious](https://github.com/bleupen/halacious)